4 Best Places To Get a Money Order

-Money orders were first implemented in 1863 by the U.S. postal system as a safe alternative to sending cash, according to the Smithsonian National Postal Museum.
-They are a printed order for payment of a specified sum, issued by a bank or post office.
-Similar to a cashiers check, they are widely accepted and never expire.
-Here are the best places to get a money order.
+Money orders were first implemented in 1863 by the U.S. postal system as a safe alternative to sending cash, according to the Smithsonian’s National Postal Museum.
+A money order is a printed order for payment of a specified sum, typically issued by a bank, post office, convenience store, money transfer and check-cashing company or supermarket.
+Similar to cashier’s checks, money orders are widely accepted and never expire.

-Best Places to Get Money Orders
+Best Places To Get Money Orders

 Obtaining a post office money order is one of the more affordable options.
-Money orders are sold in amounts up to $1,000 and fees vary based on the amount of the money order:
+Money orders are sold in amounts up to $1,000, and fees vary based on the amount of the money order.

-|USPS Money Order Fees|
+|U.S. Postal Service Money Order Fees|

 |Money Order Amount||Fee|

-|$500.01 to $1,000||$1.60|
+|$500.01 to $1,000||$1.75|

 Banks and Credit Unions